rjainrjain/midterm-project-movie-chatbots/README.md

 	```
 	./generate_submission.sh
 	```
 	Then submit `submission.zip` to Gradescope.
+[Here are instructions](https://guides.gradescope.com/hc/en-us/articles/21863861823373-Adding-Group-Members-to-a-Submission) for adding group members to a Gradescope submission.

 ## Goal with example